Wirelessly Making the Impossible, Possible

 At Innovative Wireless Technologies, we are problem solvers.
 We don’t outsource engineering to develop a solution, we are the engineering group.
 Our forward-thinking, out-of-the-box approach to problem-solving makes us the go-to resource for clients across a multitude of markets.
-Our experienced team’s extensive knowledge in wireless technologies, such as VHF/UHF/P25, cellular, Wi-Fi, Bluetooth®, and mesh networking, ensures that we use the most appropriate technology to develop cost-effective, optimized solutions to meet each individual application.
+Our experienced team’s extensive knowledge in wireless technologies, such as VHF/UHF/P25, LTE 5G, cellular, Wi-Fi, Bluetooth®, and self-healing networks, ensure that we use the most appropriate technology to develop cost-effective, optimized solutions to meet each individual application.

 If you can dream it, we can make it happen – wirelessly.

 People, vehicles, ultralights – security systems for physical intrusions

 In-building, underground – in all types of challenging environments

 Of gases, fluids, equipment – you name it

 Next door, across the country or around the world

 Always thinking.
 Always solving.
 Always innovative.

 IWT HONORED WITH INNOVATION AWARD